 - File within two years of the incident about which the complaint is made.

-- Complete the institutional complaint process prior to submission with the Council.
+- Complete the institutional complaint process and the applicable State complaint process prior to submission with the Council.

 - The complaint must be a formal assertion in writing that the terms of SARA, or of laws, standards or regulations incorporated by SARA, are being violated by a person, institution, state, agency or other organization or entity operating under the terms of SARA.

 - You are a student of a Florida SARA Council‐approved institution.